ConesaLab/paintomics4/docs/5_3_heatmaps.md

 # Paintomics, integrative visualization of multiple *omic* data
-For any question on Paintomics, users can send a mail to [paintomics@cipf.es](mailto:paintomics@cipf.es).
+For any question on Paintomics, users can send a mail to [paintomics4@outlook.com](mailto:paintomics4@outlook.com).